 Sous vide translates from French to "under vacuum," which refers to the sealed pouches of food that are cooked in a water bath.
 A sous vide machine controls the temperature of that water bath, heating it to a precise temperature so it can gently cook the food in sealed plastic bags (often used for pieces of meat) or, sometimes, glass jars (frequently used for custards or patés).

 Because the water does not exceed the set temperature, this style of cooking makes it hard to overcook food, which is helpful for those who cook meat frequently.
 It’s great for tough, less expensive cuts of meat, like pork butt or brisket, that benefit from long cook times so they can become tender.
-It's also well suited to cooking eggs, vegetables and even yogurt because of the precise temperature that one can achieve using an immersion circulator.
+It's also well-suited for cooking eggs, vegetables, and even yogurt, thanks to the precise temperature control achievable with an immersion circulator.

 How to cook sous vide